Bitteneite/bitten_restoboards/bit_m0116/readme.md

 |	x1 	|	Type-C Socket|		Cable Port						|	[Link (Optional)](https://www.aliexpress.com/item/1005005565293821.html)		|
 - [Vial](https://get.vial.today/) will be required for verification.
 Please ensure that it's installed and running correctly.
 - M0118 keyboards use an ISO layout, which will need 3 extra diodes.
 Their location on the PCB will be denoted by a symbol.
+- A decent soldering iron and a pair of sharp wire-cutters are recommended!

 ## Preparation
 This section will cover how you can easily flash your RP2040-based controller.
 My unit was a cheap clone I bought off of AliExpress.